leobellap/contacts_app/README.md

 ## A Demo Contacts Application

-This is a simple full-stack webapp, that allows you to store and manipulate personal data of your contacts. :blush:
+This is a simple full-stack web app, that allows you to store and manipulate personal data of your contacts. :blush:

 Some features: